Causal inference to detect selection bias in road safety epidemiology: Discussion

 \section{Discussion}

-In this article, we lay the emphasis on the conditions ensuring the recoverability of causal effects in the presence of selection bias.
-We apply these conditions to provide a formal description of responsibility analyses, which is commonly used in the field of road safety epidemiology. \\
+In this article, we study responsibility analyses, which are commonly used in the field of road safety epidemiology, under the lense of causal inference.
+After describing the causal DAG involved in responsibility analyses, we formally show that this type of design does not allow unbiased estimations, even after proper adjustments for confounders.
+Only one exception exists if pratitioners are interested in the direct effect of $X$ on $R$ (\rm{e.g.} conditioned on $V$) in the situation where $X$ is not a cause of $V$. \\

-Focusing on an exposure $X$ defined as blood alcohol concentration above the legal limit, and its effect on $R$ or $\bR$, we show that $\bw$-specific causal odds-ratios $COR(X, R| \bW=\bw)$ is not recoverable \textit{(i)} when data from all types of accident are available and \textit{(ii)} when data from the most severe accidents only are available.
-Under some additional assumptions, $COR(X, R| \bW=\bw)$ can be approximated by $COR(X,F|\bW=\bw)$ in case \textit{(i)}.
-However, case \textit{(i)} is not the most common situation in practice: even when data for property damaged accidents are available, the least severe ones are generally not reported.
-And in this case, $COR(X, \bR| \bW=\bw)$ is not recoverable and can not be approximated.
+Focusing first on a binary exposure $X$ which has an impact on $V$, and where $V$ is a cause of a severe accident $A$, we show that $\bw$-specific causal odds-ratios $COR\left(X, R| \bW=\bw\right)$ is not recoverable when data from the most severe accidents only are available.
+Under additional assumptions, $COR\left(X, R| \bW=\bw\right)$ can be approximated by $COR\left(X,F|\bW=\bw\right)$ if $\left(i\right)$ $V$ was not a cause of $A$, or if $\left(ii\right)$ $X$ was not a cause of $V$ and $V$ a cause of $F$.
+Nevertheless, none of these cases are plausible in reality.
+Hence, $COR\left(X, R| \bW=\bw\right)$ is not recoverable and can not be approximated in most situations.
 We use numerical examples to illustrate our arguments.
-In particular, we show that, in case $(ii)$, the observable associational effect $OR(X,F|W=w,\bA=1)$ underestimates causal effects $COR(X, F| \bW=\bw)$ or $COR(X, \bR| \bW=\bw)$ in the situations where $X$ and $V$ are positively correlated.
+Under the simple settings that we have considered, we observe that the observable associational effect $OR\left(X,R|W=w,A=1\right)$ is smaller than the true causal effects $COR\left(X, F| \bW=\bw\right)$ or $COR\left(X, R| \bW=\bw\right)$ in the situations where $X$ and $V$, and $V$ and $A$ are positively directly related.
+We also observe very small differences between the three quantities when $X$ is not a cause of $V$ when prevalences of $F$ and $A$ are low.
+Our results are useful to interpret recent estimations on the risk of alcohol or cannabis among drivers involved in a fatal crash \citep{martin2017cannabis}. \\